edwardspbe/ProjectOllie/README.md

 There is nothing here considered proprietary or private.
 Git simply provides a great place to store/backup/share the code used.
 Thanks GitHub!  :+1:

-BTW/ Ollie is our mascotte.  :)
+BTW/ Ollie is our mascotte.  :smile: